vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

     - This doesnt happen in Python.
     - Is there a way to turn this off?
     - Looked in the [Microsoft Doc](https://docs.microsoft.com/en-us/dotnet/api/system.io.ports.serialport?view=dotnet-plat-ext-6.0) and the reboot signal doesnt seem to be coming from here
+- The .NET libraries provided with Elephant Robotics' [latest release](https://github.com/elephantrobotics/Mycobot.csharp/releases/tag/v1.2) were oddly unnecessary to run the Cobot on C# alone.
+More testing is needed to prove this.

 ---